-The PinPoint courses are series of 5 cases around a relevant topic (clinical question).
-Topics and cases are selected and developed together with the editors within a particular disease area.
+The Mirrors of Medicine PinPoint cases are clustered around essential topics (clinical questions) in daily practice.
+Topics and cases are selected and developed together with the experts and associated clinicians within a particular disease area:

 Best available evidence